 If you missed the Lunch With a Scientist you can catch them here.

-Minnesota Department of Agricutlute "Southeast Minnesota Groundwater Resources"
+Minnesota Department of Agriculture "Southeast Minnesota Groundwater Resources"

 SOUTHEAST MINNESOTA GROUNDWATER RESOURCES - Videos

 How groundwater moves in southeast Minnesota [Part 1] - Video

 How Contaminants (Like Nitrate) Move in Southeast Minnesota [Part 2] - Video